A Nonprofit Organization Bringing Hope, Healing, and Connection to Those Impacted by Eating Disorders in Vail Valley.

 The Why Behind BodyKind Vail

-Eating disorders are incredibly complex mental illnesses—often co-occurring with trauma, anxiety, depression, and substance use—and yet they remain widely misunderstood and overlooked.
-That’s why we exist.
+Eating disorders are complex mental illnesses, often intertwined with trauma, anxiety, depression, and substance use—and yet they are widely misunderstood.

-Rooted in lived experience, we provide nonclinical, community-based support through peer mentorship, education, and early intervention.
-Our programs are shaped by local voices and grounded in trust, respect, and belonging.
-We center trauma-informed practices, equity, and body liberation—ensuring everyone has access to nourishment, healing, and the experience of being truly understood, no matter their background, body type, or lived experience.
+Rooted in lived experience, BodyKind Vail provides nonclinical, community-based support through peer mentorship, education, and early intervention.
+Our programs help individuals connect with others who share their experiences, navigate available resources, and find the care that best supports their healing.
+Every program is shaped by local voices and grounded in trust, respect, and belonging.
+We center trauma-informed practices, equity, and body liberation—ensuring everyone has access to nourishment, understanding, and hope, no matter their background or body type.

-We don’t just see the struggle.
-We see the strength it takes to seek help, to heal, and to hope.
-And we’re here to build a culture where recovery is supported—and no one has to face it alone.
+We don’t just see the struggle—we see the courage it takes to reach out, the strength it takes to heal, and the hope that grows when people connect.
+At BodyKind Vail, recovery is a shared journey, and no one has to walk it alone.

 This body is worthy of kindness.